-$$(1) \quad P = \tilde{n}F c_F Q (T_i - T_o),$$
+$$(1) \quad P = \rho_F c_F Q (T_i - T_o),$$

-where \tilde{n}F stands for density, c_F for the heat capacity, Q for the flow rate and $T_i - T_o$ for the temperature spread.
+where ρ_F stands for density, c_F for the heat capacity, Q for the flow rate and $T_i - T_o$ for the temperature spread between inflow and outflow of the power plant cycle.

 From the developer's point of view, P is the most important parameter.
 The combination of the individual factors is usually not of major importance.
 Therefore, it should be aimed at insuring the thermal output and capacity P instead of fixed parameter pairs for Q and T .
 Covering P instead of fixed pairs of parameters leaves the insurance company with a higher flexibility and therefore allows for a lower premium.
+Some insurance companies accept such a fixed threshold value.
+Tested P values below this threshold result in the full payment of the insurance sum.
+Values above the threshold mean a successful exploration well.